 The idea that treating everyone equally means we’ll have equal outcomes only works if everyone had equal circumstances from birth through school, as adults, and if everyone had exactly the same experiences.
 Clearly, that’s not reality.
 Everyone is different because they grew up in different places with different experiences and varying economic, health, and educational situations.

-At BEST we don’t believe there is a “one-size-fits-all” solution to the challenges and difficulties of any group of people, and especially within our brain injury community.
+At BEST we don’t believe there is a “one-size-fits-all” solution to the challenges and difficulties of any group of people, especially within our brain injury and broader neurodiverse community.
 We don’t design our programs one way and expect everyone to benefit from them equally, which is why our support groups are as diverse and unique as the communities they are in and the members who participate in them.
 BEST is committed to ensuring that everything we do meets our community’s unique needs, circumstances, and cultural situations.

 We have chosen to embrace cultural equity as a way to support all facets of diversity and inclusion.
 Cultural equity embodies the values, policies, and practices that ensure that all people—including but not limited to those who have been historically underrepresented based on race/ethnicity, age, disability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion—are represented in the development of

 - BEST policies & procedures;

 - the support of individuals with brain injury and their families;

 - the nurturing of accessible, thriving opportunities for expression;